This tutorial covers:

 - You are interested in deploying reliable applications

-- You believe that good user experience is a criteria for success of software applications
+- You believe that good user experience is critical for success of software applications

 Using a sample application as a testing case study

 If the credentials are correct, the user is presented with their profile.
 If they are not correct, the user is presented with an error message.